• Skip to primary navigation

 A serving of hamburger casserole on a plate.

-It makes enough to feed a crowd and it makes great leftovers, just warm it in the toaster oven.
-If you love the flavor of sloppy Joes, try a cornbread topped Sloppy Joe for something different next time.
+This cheesy beef casserole makes enough to feed a crowd and it makes great leftovers, just warm it in the toaster oven.

 A bite of ground beef casserole on a fork.

 What really makes this stand out are the biscuits.
-Similar to how biscuits steal the show in chicken pot pie, and guiness beef pie, a crust of flaky biscuit dough is fantastic.
-Biscuits are kind of my thing, with 20 different types of biscuit recipes on my site, I’m pretty comfortable making biscuits and love to incorporate these magical creatures any way I can.
+Biscuits are kind of my thing, with 20 different types of fantastic biscuit recipes on my site, I’m pretty comfortable making biscuits and love to incorporate these magical treasure any way I can.

 Top Tips for Biscuits